81N55E/Olfactometer/README.md

 # Olfactometer
-Scripts for building a olfactometer
+Scripts for building an olfactometer